RaghavSinghal10/RaghavSinghal10.github.io/_pages/about.md

 ![Illustration of combining vision and language modalities](/images/image_to_text_vis.png){: .align-right width="300px"}
-👨🏻‍💻 I'm a final-year student at IIT Bombay.
+I'm a final-year student at IIT Bombay.
 I am pursuing an Interdisciplinary Dual Degree Program with a Bachelor's in Electrical Engineering and a Master's in Artificial Intelligence & Data Science.

-🔬 My research interests are in bridging vision and language modalities and Self-Supervised Learning!
+I am interested in taking inspiration from the brain to create AI algorithms.
+My research interests include neuromorphic computing, spiking neural networks, self-supervised learning, and designing energy-efficient AI algorithms.
+Further, I am also interested in AI hardware: hardware-aware ML, algorithm-hardware codesign, and in-memory computing.

 📚 I'm currently working towards my Master's Thesis in the field of Computer Vision and Natural Language Processing.

-📽️ I am also interested in assisting others on their path in the world of Machine Learning and academia.

 # Selected Experience